Software Architecture Workshop

 - key architectural design principles including abstraction, separation of concerns, postponing decisions, and simplicity, and related techniques such as interface hiding and encapsulation, as well as system decomposition principles, factoring and refactoring, and good interface design.

 See our white paper titled "Software Architecture: Central Concerns, Key Decisions" for an introduction to our approach to architecture.
+Our slidedeck, The Architect's Clue Bucket, also provides an indication of our approach.

 The Architecting Process